laylaabdallah086/Movies_Data_Analysis./README.md

+🎬 Movies Data Analysis

+This is my first data analysis project using *Python* , *Pandas* ,*Matplotlip*

-Here’s what I did in the project:
+📊 What I did in this project:

-Cleaned the data and converted date columns to proper datetime.
+- Cleaned the data and converted date columns to proper datetime format.

-Checked for negative values in budget and box office columns.

-Calculated Profit and ROI for each movie.
+- Created new columns for profit and ROI (Return on Investment).

-Analyzed the top movie genres by global box office.
+- Analyzed top and bottom 5 movies by global box office.

-Explored trends, ratings, and more insights from the dataset.
+- Explored trends and insights using data manipulation and visualization.

-This project helped me strengthen my data cleaning, manipulation, and visualization skills.
+ Skills used:
+- Python
+- Pandas
+- Matplotlib / Seaborn
+- Data Cleaning & Analysis

-I’m looking forward to more projects in data analysis and learning more advanced techniques!
+I’m looking forward to creating more projects in data analysis